 There's lots of ways to create a mockup.
-It's true there is no "best" way, but depending on certain UI and UX designer's styles and preferences (and the design process), some will work better than others.
+It's true there is no 'best' approach, but depending on certain UI and UX designers' styles and preferences (and the design process), some will work better than others.

 In this article, we'll look at the pros and cons of mockup tools, graphic design tools, as well as coded mockups that start to blur the lines with prototyping.

 01. Using bespoke tools

 Using a tool like UXPin, or other solutions like Moqups or Balsamiq, will provide you with everything you need to build your mockup and facilitate the entire process.
 These tools are designed to make the creation process as easy as possible, so you can focus more on stylistic decisions and less on how to manipulate the program.

 Both experts and beginners feel most comfortable with mockup tools, as beginners prefer their ease of use, while experts appreciate the designs specifically tailored to their advanced needs.